VirtoCommerce/vc-module-event-bus/docs/index.md

 }

 ```
-### Discovering actual list of events/resources
+### Discovering Current List of Events or Resources
-How to know the full list of existing events to properly create a subscription?
-The answer is here.
+If you want to see the full list of the existing events to properly create a subscription, here is how:

 Endpoint: `/api/eventbus/events`